 Residents will transfer all general waste and recycling to the chutes.

 Building Management will be responsible to remove full bins from the rotation equipment when full or at regular intervals to prevent overfilling.
+Additionally, transfer of bins between Basement 1 and Ground level via the driveway ramps utilising the bin towing equipment provided.

-All residential and commercial bins will require a minimal transfer distance from the collection area to the servicing area.
+All residential and commercial bins will require a minimal transfer distance from the collection area to the rear of the collection vehicle standing within the servicing area.